awsdocs/amazon-vpc-user-guide/doc_source/managed-prefix-lists.md

 The following rules apply to AWS\-managed prefix lists:
 + You cannot create, modify, share, or delete an AWS\-managed prefix list\.
-+ When you reference an AWS\-managed prefix list in a resource, it counts as a single rule or entry for the resource\.
++ Different AWS\-managed prefix lists have a different weight when you use them\.
+For more information, see [AWS\-managed prefix list weight](working-with-aws-managed-prefix-lists.md#aws-managed-prefix-list-weights)\.
 + You cannot view the version number of an AWS\-managed prefix list\.

 ## Identity and access management for prefix lists<a name="managed-prefix-lists-iam"></a>